William Mainwaring: Civil aviation

 Mainwaring succeeded in winning a very narrow victory by 972 votes.
 He was a notably less frequent speaker in the post-war Parliaments, but kept up his allegiance to the left.
 In 1946 he broke with the whip to support an amendment to the Civil Aviation Bill which required the directors of the new airline corporations to be full-time, and to oppose a Lords amendment affecting the Air Traffic Advisory Council.
 However Mainwaring opposed an amendment to exclude men from Wales and Monmouthshire from the liability to do National Service, declaring that "no decent man or woman in Wales would support the amendment".

 Korean war

 At the 1950 general election, Harry Pollitt made his third challenge to win the Rhondda East constituency.
 However, the outbreak of the Cold War against Soviet Union was thought to have alienated many in the coalfield.
 At the poll, Mainwaring obtained a majority of 22,182 and Pollitt barely retained his deposit.
 Mainwaring was a strong supporter of the Government policy of fighting the Korean War, which he declared to be in the interests of workers of Britain.

 Welsh nationalism

 Mainwaring became a staunch opponent of Welsh nationalism.
 In 1955 he denounced the assumption that the English "were in some peculiar way wholly foreign and alien to Wales", and ridiculed basing a nation on "poets, preachers and musicians".
 He supported reform of the system of leasehold ownership to allow leasehold tenants to buy their freeholds, attacking the sale of estates to financiers.

+Personal life

+Married housewife Jessie Emily Lizette Hazell (1881–1950) in 1914.
+They had one daughter, Joyce, in 1919.